-Lao- and Hmong-American veterans are again requesting that the U.S. Congress and the President, work with the Department of Veterans Administration, and other Agencies, including the Department of Defense and Central Intelligence Agency (CIA) to expedite the granting of burial honors to the veterans by allowing them interment at national cemeteries administered by the Veterans Administration.
-We are hopeful that President Donald Trump and Congress, working in a bipartisan fashion, can help our veterans fully realize this honorable vision.
+Lao- and Hmong-American veterans are again requesting that the U.S. Congress and the President working with the U.S. Department of Veterans Affairs (VA), and other Agencies, including the Department of Defense (DOD) and Central Intelligence Agency (CIA), coordinate and expedite the granting of burial honors to the veterans by allowing them interment at national cemeteries administered by the VA when they die.
+We are hopeful that President Donald Trump and Congress, working in a bipartisan fashion, can help our Vietnam veterans, of the U.S. "Secret War" in Laos, fully realize this honorable vision.

-It is our anticipation that Congress and the Trump White House, working in bipartisan fashion, will jointly undertake Executive Branch and legislative action to grant burial honors and national recognition to Lao- and Hmong-American veterans and their families.
+It is our anticipation that Congress, and the new Trump White House, working in bipartisan fashion, will jointly undertake Executive Branch and legislative action to grant burial honors and national recognition to Lao- and Hmong-American veterans and their families.
 Clearly, this is unfinished business as we have indicated in our previous hearing testimony to the SCVA.

-In 2015-16, the Lao Veterans of America, Inc., the Lao Veterans of America Institute, and the CPPA, along with the U.S. Special Forces Association, and others, conducted special veterans' ceremonies at Arlington National Cemetery, at the Lao Veterans of America monument ("Laos Memorial"), and the Vietnam War Memorial, to somberly mark the 40th anniversary of the fall of the Kingdom of Laos, and Long Tieng (Long Chieng), to invading forces of the North Vietnamese Army, and the People's Army of Vietnam, of the Socialist Republic of Vietnam.
-The bloody crossing of the Mekong River, and the refugee exodus, in the wake of the horrific Communist forces reprisals, was also remembered.
+In 2015-16, the Lao Veterans of America, Inc., the Lao Veterans of America Institute, and the CPPA, along with the U.S. Special Forces Association, and others, conducted special veterans' ceremonies at Arlington National Cemetery, at the Lao Veterans of America monument ("Laos Memorial"), and the Vietnam War Memorial in Washington, D.C..
+The ceremonies in Arlington, and Washington, somberly marked the 40th anniversary of the fall of the Kingdom of Laos, and Long Tieng (Long Chieng), to invading forces of the North Vietnamese Army (NVA), and the People's Army of Vietnam, of the Socialist Republic of Vietnam.
+The bloody crossing of the Mekong River, and the mass refugee exodus, in the wake of the horrific NVA, and Communist forces' reprisals, was also remembered.
 These important veterans' memorial ceremonies were supported and undertaken with the official support of the U.S. Department of Defense, U.S. Army, U.S. Air Forces, U.S. Marine Corps, Arlington National Cemetery, Members of Congress, and others.
-Hundreds of Laotian- and Hmong-American veterans and their families participated, including those on buses and airplanes from Minnesota, Wisconsin, California, Arkansas, North Carolina, Georgia, Rhode Island, Connecticut, Alaska, Nevada, and elsewhere.
+Hundreds of Laotian- and Hmong-American veterans and their families participated, including those traveling on buses and airplanes from Minnesota, Wisconsin, California, Arkansas, North Carolina, Georgia, Rhode Island, Connecticut, Alaska, Nevada and elsewhere.

-This year, 2017, will mark the occasion of the 20th anniversary of the dedication of the Lao Veterans of America monument at Arlington National Cemetery which we anticipate again commemorating, with the veterans and their families joined by Members of Congress and the Senate, as well as representatives of the U.S. Department of Defense and others.
-We hope to again meet with Senators serving on this SCVA as well as its senior staff, to continue our ongoing dialogue, as we have done over the years.
+This year, 2017, will mark the occasion of the 20th anniversary of the dedication of the Lao Veterans of America monument at Arlington National Cemetery, which we anticipate again commemorating in May, with the veterans and their families joined by Members of Congress and the Senate, as well as representatives of the U.S. Department of Defense, Intelligence Community, and others.
+Additionally, on Capitol Hill, we hope to again meet with Senators serving on this SCVA as well as its senior staff, to continue our ongoing dialogue, as we have done over the years.

-It is also important to recall that in 2013-14, and in previous years, the LVAI's President Emeritus, and Founder, Colonel Wangyee Vang Ph.D., and I, along with other Lao- and Hmong-American veterans' leaders, personally met at length with the Senate Committee on Veterans' Affairs, and its good staff members, about pending veterans' benefits legislation, and other matters, to seek to assist the Lao- and Hmong-American veterans and their families, especially with regard to burial honors and interment matters.
+It is also important to recall that in 2013-14, and in previous years, the LVA and LVAI's President Emeritus, and Founder, Colonel Wangyee Vang, Ph.D., and myself, along with other Lao- and Hmong-American veterans' leaders, personally met at length with the Senate Committee on Veterans' Affairs, and its good staff members, about pending veterans' benefits legislation, and other matters, to seek to assist the Lao- and Hmong-American veterans and their families, especially with regard to burial honors and interment matters.